 For example, an aging woman in a retirement home making an allusion to the latest Hollywood action film might seem a little jarring.
 Is there a reason for it, and does it make sense with the woman’s lifestyle?
 If so, keep going.
 If not, have a rethink.

 One of the greatest powers of allusion is underlining the major themes of your work.
 By creating connections between your story and other stories that have come before yours, you help build those ideas more vividly for the reader.

 For example, if your story’s theme has to do with social prejudice and inequality, you might make an allusion to To Kill a Mockingbird, a literary work the reader will likely have at least a passing familiarity with.

+A reader’s ability to identify with those stories right away means they’ll understand the connection you’re making within your narrative.
 Since the groundwork for these stories is already laid within the reader’s mind, you can simply borrow some of their thematic emphasis by showing the reader, in an indirect and unconscious way, how those stories and yours intersect.

 To connect with readers

 Using allusion creates a bridge between the world of your story and the world of your reader.
 By alluding to major events, popular culture, or timely literary works, you can make your story seem even more relatable and accessible.

 The TV series Gilmore Girls, for example, was famous for using widespread examples of allusion to other series, films, books, and famous personalities.
 This context helped the show connect the audience with the characters and made them feel like they were bonding over the same things.

 Allusion can create a warm, personal intimacy in your story that makes it feel more present to your reader.
 One risk, however, is that pop culture is constantly shifting and allusions to what’s currently popular can become dated very quickly.
 While new readers may love catching your clever and timely allusions when your work is new, other readers may not pick up on all of them or enjoy them in the same way a few years later.